zacps/al-stopping-conditions/README.md

 All datasets are the property of their respective owners.

-All code, including notebooks, are licensed under GPL.
+Unless otherwise specified all code, including notebooks, are licensed under GPL.
 The text of this license can be found in [LICENSE]().